 Cabo Shark Dive’s exhilarating tour offers a rare chance to safely swim, snorkel, or dive in the open water (no cages) with these apex predators.
 The Sea of Cortez is home to a variety of sharks that can be seen year-round, but this area is especially great for spotting silkies, blues, makos (the world’s fastest), and hammerheads that begin to gather here every March.
 Though sharks are the main attraction, guests may also get the opportunity to swim with other marine life, such as dolphins, sea lions, whales, and manta rays.
 Tours last roughly 5 hours, depending on how fast the sharks find the chum; guests will need to wait patiently.
 Very occasionally, no sharks will come.
 It’s rare that this happens, but in this case, guests will be offered a second tour at 50% off.
 Ages 13 and up only; minors must be accompanied by an adult.

 A hands-on cooking class is an amazing way to connect with Baja culture.
 Most classes begin with a trip to the local market or farm, where students will learn about indigenous ingredients and how to choose them.
 Authentic recipes for ceviche, salsas, mole, tamales, and more are taught in restaurants or home kitchens in classes that usually last around four or five hours, including time to eat your creations.
-Casa de Colores and Cookin’ Cabo offer home-cooking, family-friendly classes in Cabo San Lucas, while Huerta Los Tamarindos teaches an upscale course in San Jose that’s better enjoyed by adults.
+Casa de Colores and Cookin’ Cabo offer home-cooking, family-friendly classes in Cabo San Lucas, while Huerta Los Tamarindos is on a charming organic farm, slightly more upscale, and has amazingly delicious food.

 • Reviews: Casa de Colores, Cookin’ Cabo, Huerta los Tamarindos